mcooper7649/quicknode/README.md

 ## 1. A customer is reporting that they were charged for a plan that they already canceled.

-### what steps are you going to take to resolve this situation?
+### What steps are you going to take to resolve this situation?

 ##### This is a common issue and can be quite frustrating for the customer involved and can be tricky to navigate without being empathetic to customer and situation at hand.